jvanbruegge/adcs_plot/README.md

 For tests we mount our ADCS PCBs to a 3D printed structure and hook them up to a BeagleBone Black Wireless - a small computer like the Raspberry PI - which emulates our main computer (the CDH system).
 We then suspend the satellite inside a Helmholz cage where we can provide an arbitrary magnet field that should simulate the earth's magent field.
 We then use the SPI connection of the BeagleBone to poll the sensor and control data from our hardware.

-My goal was now to create an app that can be used to display the live data of our satellite while we are running the tests.
+My goal is now to create an app that can be used to display the live data of our satellite while we are running the tests.

 ## Step 1: Evaluation

 Why use Cycle.js?
-I have muliple reasons.
+I have multiple reasons.
 For once I work daily with Cycle.js and simply enjoy the concept and the readability of the framework.
-But the main reason is that Cycle.js excels at modeling complex, time based async behavior, which we are going to exploit
+But the main reason is that Cycle.js excels at modeling complex, time based async behavior, which we are going to exploit.

-The other piece I needed for the project is the plotting of the data.
-For this task we will use the amazing [d3.js library](https://d3js.org/), because - as you will see later - it is a really good fit and addition to Cyclejs.
+The other piece I need for the project is the plotting of the data.
+For this task we will use the amazing [d3.js library](https://d3js.org/), because - as you will see later - it is a really good fit and addition to Cycle.js.

 For the transmission of the real-time data we will use normal websockets wrapped by a custom driver.

 ## Step 2: Let's begin

 So the first step is to scaffold a new boilerplate.
 Luckily thanks to [create-cycle-app](https://github.com/cyclejs-community/create-cycle-app) this is quite easy.
-We will also use typescript so we'll use the `one-fits-all` flavor (shameless plug).
+I also want use typescript so we'll use the `one-fits-all` flavor (shameless plug).

 ```
 create-cycle-app adcs_plot --flavor cycle-scripts-one-fits-all